cdmandrews/cdmandrews.github.io/3301/weekly/week-05-notes.md

 </figure>

 Here's your prompt:
 1. Pick a complex word or phrase that you've learned about in one of your other classes, preferably a highly specialized concept from your major.
-The harder, the better! () Use the Up-Goer Five Text Editor to write an explanation of that concept, using ONLY the words it permits you to.
+The harder, the better!
+Use the Up-Goer Five Text Editor at https://splasho.com/upgoer5/ to write an explanation of that concept, using ONLY the words it permits you to.
 Copy and paste your explanation and post it as a reply on this thread.
 2. Then start a new paragraph and reflect and comment on the experience.
 How did that writing experience go for you?
 What words were hardest for you to 'translate'?
 This is an extreme example, and the Up-Goer Five Editor isn't necessarily how you should approach technical writing, but what did you learn about writing style or explaining difficult concepts as a result of this activity?
 3. Come back later and read your peers' explanations and reflections, and talk about what you learned.